 11. ASSESSMENTS:

 A. General Operating Costs.
-Each w Interval Estate shall be assessed for and pay on no less than a quarterly basis proportionate share of thedetermined by Managing Agent of the Owner’s proportionate These general operating costs include, but are not limited to:
+Each Owner shall be assessed for and pay on no less than a quarterly basis his proportionate share of the prorated annual assessments determined by the Managing Agent of the Owner’s proportionate share of general operating costs of the Units.
+These general operating costs include, but are not limited to:

-(1) Common expenses charged with respect to the Unit by the Meadow Lake Association
+(1) Common expenses charged with respect to the Units by the Meadow Lake Association

-(2) Common expenses charged with respect to the Units by the Spy Glass Association;
+(2) Common expenses charged with respect to the Units by the Spyglass Association;

+(3) Administrative charges including accounting, scheduling and front desk;

-(3) nistr(4) Insurance carried pursuant to this Agreement;
+(4) Insurance carried pursuant to this Agreement;

 (5) Property taxes, unless separately assessed and paid;